Menu

 Meaning “Black Falls” in Icelandic, Svartifoss is named for its cliffs of hexagonal basalt columns.
 They may remind you of those seen at Giant's Causeway in Northern Ireland or Reynisfjara beach in southern Iceland.

-Svartifoss waterfall is located in Skaftafell, a nature reserve that forms part of Vatnajökull National Park.
-When visiting this region you might also like to try glascier hiking.
+Svartifoss waterfall is located in Skaftafell, a wilderness area that forms part of Vatnajökull National Park.
+When visiting this region you might also like to try glacier hiking.
 Or simply soak up the beautiful landscape, characterised by canyons, hanging valleys and glacial rivers.

 You’ll need to hike to reach this waterfall.
 From the Skaftafell visitor centre, it’s about a 5.5-kilometre (3.4-mile) round trip on a marked trail.